Staying Ahead of the Competition During (and After) COVID-19

 For many business owners, it is easy to get lost in urgent tasks, like the things we need to do on a daily, weekly, or monthly basis.
 However, with the sudden disruption in our busy day-to-day habits from COVID-19, we’re actually being pushed into a space of reflection.

 This situation has already forced so much change in a short period of time.
 If you are able, try to take advantage of the changing context to devote some time to strategic thinking.
 Look at your business plans and goals.
 Talk to your team, and discuss with mentors.
 Use the extra time to read more, experiment, and think big about your business in the long-term.
+It is paramount to share your company’s vision with your ecommerce developer.

 Even though everything is uncertain right now, we do know that our current restrictions won’t last forever.
 If you can, try to enjoy the ride—and, hopefully, use your time and energy to build a more effective and competitive business on the other side.